JaeW/CoffeeTrack/README.md

 To be implemented in 3 phases:

-1. Simple tracking of each time coffee is consumed.
+1. [Completed 2017-03-10] Simple tracking of each time coffee is consumed.
 Data recorded in a SQLite database through a Content Provider.
 Listing of each time coffee was consumed in main activity with FAB button serving to add a new cup of coffee record to db.
 Additionally, a home screen widget will display the last time a cup was consumed along with a button to add cup of coffee consumed record to db.
 Overflow menu provides option to view coffee consumption for the past day, week and month in new activity.